-Although often ignored by many warehouse managers when optimizing warehouse operations, the put-away process is a critical step to increasing warehouse efficiency.
+The put-away process is often ignored by warehouse managers when optimizing warehouse operations but is a critical step to increasing warehouse efficiency.
 The initial placement of goods has a direct impact on all subsequent warehouse processes, especially the picking process.
-If goods are not stored in the most appropriate location, there is an increase in traveling time and the time it takes to pick and pack goods.
-Failing to store cargo in the most appropriate location so also puts at risk the security/integrity of the cargo and/or the safety of the employees.
+If goods are not stored in the optimal location, travel time increases, as does the time it takes to pick and pack goods.
+Failing to store cargo in the optimal location also adds risk to the security/integrity of the cargo and/or the safety of the employees.

-Warehouse managers suggest that inventory control (53 percent), picking (47 percent), put-away & replenishment (45 percent) are the most inefficient warehouse processes.
+Warehouse managers suggest that inventory control (53%), picking (47%), put-away & replenishment (45%) are the most inefficient warehouse processes.

-In this article, we will review some of the most common best practices and technologies that every warehouse manager must keep in mind to optimize the put-away process and increase warehouse efficiency.
+In this article, we will review some of the foremost best practices and technologies that warehouse managers can implement to optimize the put-away process and increase warehouse efficiency.

 Put-Away Process Objective

-First, let’s review what the main objective of the put-away process is.
+First, let’s review the main objective of the put-away process.

-The main objective of the the put-away process is to move goods from the dock to the most optimal warehouse storage location.
+The prime objective of the put-away process is to move goods from the dock to the most optimal warehouse storage location.

-At the heart of the process is the ability to ensure that:
+At the heart of the process is assuring that:

 • Cargo is stored fast and efficiently